-Snapchat To Release Second Gen Snapchat Spectacles, FCC Listing Reveals
+Snapchat To Release Second-Gen Snapchat Spectacles, FCC Listing Reveals

 — The Verge (@verge) April 11, 2018

 The upcoming new wearable was initially expected to be coming with full cellular connectivity, which would essentially allow users to use the device without pairing it with a smartphone.
 However, the listing has now confirmed that this will apparently not be the case.
-Users’ would still need a smartphone to utilize the device’s features.
+Users would still need a smartphone to utilize the device’s features.

 The listing does confirm that the new Spectacles will be able to connect to smartphones faster than its predecessor thanks to built-in support for 802.11ac Wi-Fi and Bluetooth 4.2.
 This will translate to a significantly faster rate of transfer for videos and photos captured on the device.
-As for its other features, the second generation Snapchat Spectacle is revealed to utilize a 95mAh battery to power its internals.
+As for its other features, the second-generation Snapchat Spectacle is revealed to utilize a 95mAh battery to power its internals.
 Other than that, nothing else is yet known regarding its actual hardware capabilities.
 While the product has been filed with the FCC, it is not yet a guarantee that it will actually see a public release.
 However, given the work that has been put into developing it, Snapchat may very well be planning to release it to the market very soon.